 Studies have shown that cannabis and its cannabinoids have analgesic, anticonvulsant and antidepressant effects, which means it could potentially help manage residual limb pain.
 This is significant, as one study found that 67.7% of amputees experienced residual limb pain and a quarter of those reported that the pain they experienced was “extremely bothersome” (Ephraim, et al., 2005).

-Tetrahydrocannabinol (THC) and cannabidiol (CBD), two major cannabinoids found in cannabis, have been shown to effectively reduce pain caused by cancer, neuropathy, spasticity, headache, migraines, and other acute pain and chronic pain conditions (Jensen, Chen, Furnish & Wallace, 2015) (Baron, 2015).
-THC and CBD are agonists of the two main cannabinoid receptors (CB1 and CB2) of the endocannabinoid system within the body.
+Cannabis has been shown to effectively reduce pain caused by acute pain and chronic pain conditions (Wilsey, et al., 2013) (Ware, Wang, Shapiro & Collett, 2015).
+Cannabinoids interact with the two main cannabinoid receptors (CB1 and CB2) of the endocannabinoid system within the body.
 These receptors regulate the release of neurotransmitter and central nervous system immune cells to manage pain levels (Woodhams, Sagar, Burston & Chapman, 2015).
-As a result, the cannabinoids have demonstrated the ability to significantly lower neuropathic and nociceptive pain, and has even shown it can help manage pain that has proven refractory to other treatments (Boychuck, Goddard, Mauro & Orellana, 2015) (Wallace, et al., 2015) (Lynch & Campbell, 2011).

 Cannabis also can reduce the risk of those with residual limb pain from developing osteoporosis.
 THC’s activation of the CB2 receptor has been shown to stimulate bone formation and inhibit bone breakdown (Bab, Zimmer & Melamed, 2009).
 Even low concentrates of cannabinoids have been shown to be effective at activating human osteoclasts, thus boosting bone density and offering therapeutic benefits to bone disease (Whyte, et al., 2012).